A How To Guide

 It Takes Time

 There’s no easy.
 There’s no quick.
 This is a from-the-top-down cultural shift within your company.
-And even then, only a handful of your employees will really take it and run with it.
-Even fewer of their clients will immediately get onboard.
+Employees might be slow to adapt.
+Clients might not get onboard immediately.
 But one will.
 Maybe two.
-And when there sweet sh*t hits the streets, others will follow.
+And when their killer creative hits the streets, others will follow.
 Within a year or two, you’ll likely see a difference in client retention and increases in rates, as you justify the value you’re adding to your clients’ budgets.

 Phone Number Hill

 You’ve done everything we just talked about.
 Show good creative.
 Talk about goals.
 Deliver on good creative.
-And they still want their phone number or email address or city, state, and zip no matter what?
+And they still want their phone number?
 F*ck it.
 Do it.
 You’ve still got a great billboard concept.
 Phone numbers don’t kill ads.
 Boring sh*t kills ads.